mbottoms3/readme_generator/README.md

   ## Installation
-  The GitHub Repository can be found here: kljadfklsjlskf
+  The GitHub Repository can be found here: https://github.com/mbottoms3/readme_generator

   ## Usage
-  lkdsafjklfj
+  Open in an integrated terminal and use command "node index.js"

   ## Credits
-  lkjsfdakljdsf
+  There were no collaborators on this project

   ## Licensing
   This project uses the MIT license.